-File Number Title: Control Office Gang Investigation Community Shield Case Nashville Hispanic Street Gangs ICE/NVL FUGOPS arrested ICE fugitives and c Nashville, TN.
-This apt con took over managing the pro- having some difficulty obtai or criminal aliens living or b fugitive cases with last know suggests some of the leasing immigrants.
-This property is activity.
-The property is fen Glenview Elementary Schoo also known for the same critical solutions. accasions, Fugitive Operations Team (FOT) office riminal aliens at or near Claiborne Apartments at mplex has become bank owned and a new manage perty within the last year.
-After this mgmt. transit ining cooperation with onsite leasing staff regardi- being present at the property.
-FOT officers contin- wn addresses or possible addresses located at this g staff were sympathetic to illegal immigration and is also known to have a past and present gang, nar- need in except for the entrance and is directly acro- ol.
-Other apt complexes adjacent to this property minal activity and been subject to prior successful MS-13 clique (Thompson Place Lokotes). enent company, Greystar tion, FOT officers were ng possible ICE fugitives one to receive several apt complex.
-Information d had direct ties to illegal cotic, and other criminal ss the street from on Thompson Lane are Recently, FOT officers were e approached by (b)(7)(, (b)(7), (b)(6), (b)(7)(C) (b)(7)£, (b)(7)£, (b)(6), (b)(7){C) research revealed several po outstanding orders of remov conduct surveillance around the complex and rese ssible occupants are either criminal aliens, prior re al from the United States.
-Investigation efforts al cealing weapons/firearms, used in narcotic sales, o emovals, or have so suggest several apts are Information was also obtain switched apts from arrested two criminal aliens ed regarding ICE fugitives being sought by FOT o (هرات)، (م)(ت) from this apt. ه)(7)"، (ه)(۲)، (ه)(۵) After FOT officers (b)(7)e. (b)(7)/, (b)(6), (b)(7)c Detectives to establish inform e threats, FOT officers contacted Nashville Metro nation sharing and develop a plan of action.
-Over officers, and HS-I Special Agents have met on mu the past few weeks, ctivity being conducted at the فراته، فراتا، فراته and possibly identify the persons responsible for the apt complex, and/or active gang members in the sultiple surveillance operations and made visible p e area.
-Metro Gang Unit
+File Number Title: Control Office Gang Investigation Community Shield Case Nashville Hispanic Street Gangs ICE/NVL FUGOPS arrested ICE fugitives and control Nashville, TN.
+This apt control took over managing the property of the least of criminal aliens living or lifugitive cases with last known suggests some of the leasing immigrants.
+This property is fer Glenview Elementary School also known for the same cri riminal aliens at or near Claiborne Apartments at property within the last year.
+After this mgmt. transition ining cooperation with onsite leasing staff regarding being present at the property.
+FOT officers continue we addresses or possible addresses located at this apt a staff were sympathetic to illegal immigration and he is also known to have a past and present gang, narcot aced in except for the entrance and is directly across to ol.
+Other apt complexes adjacent to this property on minal activity and been subject to prior successful lowes. ent company, Greystar n, FOT officers were possible ICE fugitives to receive several complex.
+Information ad direct ties to illegal ic, and other criminal the street from Thompson Lane are Recently, FOT officers were e approached by (b)(7)6, (b)(7)6, (b)(7)(c) FOT officers then began to (๒)(७): (๒)(७): (๒)(७)(๒)(๑) (๒)(७)(๒) conduct surveillance around the complex and researc h specific ants.
+This research revealed several po outstanding orders of remov ssible occupants are either criminal aliens, prior reme al from the United States.
+Investigation efforts also cealing weapons/firearms, used in narcotic sales, or p ovals, or have suggest several apts are Information was also obtains switched apts from ed regarding ICE fugitives being sought by FOT office (6)(7)(G) cers that recently After FOT officers arrested two criminal aliens (B) 2 (2) 1.
+(B) 프랑크린 (B) 1.
+(B) 1.
+(B) 1.
+(B) (b)(7)e. (b)(7)f, (b)(6). (b)(7)c Detectives to establish information Gang Unit Detectives, FOT of the (b)(7) to obtain information activity being conducted at the e threats, FOT officers contacted Nashville Metro Ponation sharing and develop a plan of action.
+Over the officers, and HS-I Special Agents have met on multipulation of the local possibly identify the persons responsible for the apt complex, and/or active gang members in the anultiple surveillance operations and made visible presentations. e past few weeks, ble occasions with the occasions with the occasions with the occasions with the occasions weeks, call the occasions were well to be a support which we will the occasion with the occ